Looking for ways to set yourself apart from your competitors? Refund transfers can help.

 If you’re ready to start offering refund transfers at your tax practice, you’ll be glad to know that getting started is usually fast and simple.

 TaxSlayer works will several banks, integrating both refund transfer and advance options into the software.
 So, the first thing you’ll need to do is choose the refund settlement bank or banks you want to partner with.

 From there, look into the features offered by each bank product and decide which ones would appeal most to your client base.

 2. Set up accounts

-Each of the six main refund settlement banks allows you to apply for an account online.
+Each of our refund settlement banks allow you to apply for an account online.
 The online application will prompt you to select your tax software before you begin.
-If you use TaxSlayer Pro, you’ll be able to integrate your software with any of the six banks.
+If you use TaxSlayer Pro, you’ll be able to integrate your software with any of the available banks.